 The RAMA method proposed in this paper compares favorably with other methods that have been developed to accelerate the multilevel aggregation algorithm of [13, 14, 15], including two approaches we have described in recent work.
 The first of these employs smoothing of the restriction and interpolation operators using the problem matrix [18].
-The second employs algebraic multigrid coarsening and interpolation [22] rather than aggregation to obtain coarse problem formulations while maintaining the adaptive multiplicative setting of the above-discussed aggregation methods for Markov chains [23].
-Both of these methods lead to near-optimal computational complexity.
+The second employs algebraic multigrid coarsening and interpolation [22] rather than aggregation to obtain coarse problem formulations, while maintaining the adaptive multiplicative setting of the above-discussed aggregation methods for Markov chains [23].
+Both these methods lead to near-optimal computational complexity.
 They both can be interpreted as employing overlapping aggregates to accelerate convergence (the nonzeros in the columns of the interpolation operator overlap).
 While this leads in both cases to near-optimal convergence properties, these methods share two important disadvantages.
-First, the probabilistic interpretation of the coarse-level operators is lost, and an ad hoc lumping procedure is required to maintain the singular M-matrix nature of the coarse-level operators [18, 23], which is a somewhat unnatural fix.
-Second, for some problems the memory and execution time complexity per multigrid V cycle (as measured by the so-called operator complexity; see section 4) can become very large with these methods, in particular the smoothed aggregation method [18].
+First, the probabilistic interpretation of the coarse-level operators is lost, and an ad-hoc lumping procedure is required to maintain the singular M-matrix nature of the coarse-level operators [18, 23], which is a somewhat unnatural fix.
+Second, for some problems the memory and execution time complexity per multigrid V-cycle (as measured by the so-called operator complexity, see Section 4) can become very large with these methods, in particular the smoothed aggregation method [18].
 Our new RAMA method is attractive because it is conceptually simpler than SA or AMG for Markov chains [18, 23] and easier to implement, and it is built on a method for which two-level convergence proofs are available [9, 11].
 There are no overlapping aggregates, which makes the operator complexity better controlled, and the probabilistic interpretation of coarse-level operators is maintained on all levels.
-As such, our RAMA method is a direct extension of the aggregation/disaggregation idea originally introduced by Takahashi [4], in that our coarse-level operators are obtained by the standard aggregation mechanism, with its probabilistic interpretation.
-Our recursive acceleration improves the convergence of the multilevel aggregation approach of [13, 14, 15] significantly, maintaining the probabilistic interpretation of the coarse-level operators.
-Finally, we also want to mention some recent different approaches for accelerating the multiplicative aggregation method for Markov chains, including the so-called square-and-stretch multigrid algorithm by Treister and Yavneh, which has shown good performance in a variety of test problems [24].
+Recently some other interesting approaches have been proposed for accelerating the multiplicative aggregation method, including the so-called square-and-stretch multigrid algorithm by Treister and Yavneh, which has shown good performance on a variety of test problems [24].

 The remainder of this paper is organized as follows.
-In section 2, we briefly review the multilevel aggregation algorithm for Markov chains from [13, 14, 15].
-The new recursively accelerated multilevel aggregation algorithm is described in section 3, and numerical results are presented in section 4.
-Conclusions are formulated in section 5.
+In Section 2, we briefly review the multilevel aggregation algorithm for Markov chains from [13, 14, 15].
+The new recursively accelerated multilevel aggregation algorithm is described in Section 3, and numerical results are presented in Section 4.
+Conclusions are formulated in Section 5.